Address Advisory

 Unsafe Structures (City)

-Under the authority of IC 36-7-9 and Section 150.70 of the City of Huntington Code of Ordinances, the City has enacted an unsafe building law.
+Under the authority of IC 36-7-9 and Section 150.70 of the City of Huntington Code of Ordinances, the City has enacted an Unsafe Building Law.
 The Department, through the Building Commissioner, is responsible for the administration and enforcement of unsafe structures.
-The unsafe building law is a tool used by the City to maintain safe building conditions, eliminate blight and preserve property values.

-3. A hazard to the public health.
+- A hazard to public health.

 Quick Links